Understanding Weaning Breastfeeding Anxiety: Causes, Symptoms, and Support

 Nutritional Needs After Weaning

-- If weaning after 12 months: Your child can transition to drinking plain whole cow's milk or a fortified, unsweetened soy beverage.
-At this stage, they should be eating a variety of solid foods, and milk becomes a complement to their diet rather than the primary source of nutrition.
+- If weaning after 12 months: Your child can transition to drinking plain whole cow's milk or a fortified, unsweetened soy beverage, but consult with your child's pediatrician first.
+At this stage, they should be eating a variety of solid foods, and milk becomes a complement to their diet rather than the main source of nutrition.

 Creating New Connections: Bonding With Your Baby After Breastfeeding

-While the end of breastfeeding can feel like a loss, it also opens the door to new and beautiful ways of connecting with your child.
-Your bond is not disappearing; it's evolving.
+While the end of breastfeeding can feel like a loss, it also opens the door to new ways of connecting with your child.
+Your bond is not disappearing, it's evolving.
 Here are a few ideas for creating new bonding rituals:

 - Introduce Dedicated Cuddle Time.
 Set aside specific times each day, perhaps first thing in the morning or after a nap, for quiet snuggles.
 Skin-to-skin contact is still wonderful for both of you and can help produce the same "love hormone," oxytocin, that you both enjoyed during nursing.